calroc/Thun/docs/Generator Programs.rst

     3 2 1 3 1 2 3 3 2 1 3 1 2 3 3 2 1 3 1 2 3 [0 swap [PE1.1.check PE1.1] direco]

+(It would be more efficient to reset the int every seven cycles but that's a little beyond the scope of this article.
+This solution does extra work, but not much, and we're not using it "in production" as they say.)

 Run 466 times
 ~~~~~~~~~~~~~